peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Return Value:</b>

-Returns None if the index is out of range, or Any if this filter doesn't ilter an array.
-Returns the appropriate filter for the array index therwise.
+Returns None if the index is out of range, or Any if this filter doesn't filter an array.
+Returns the appropriate filter for the array index otherwise.

 ### GetSubFilter